 FURTHER RECALLING that at COP13, the Conference of the Parties through Resolution XIII.9 re-established the Ramsar Regional Initiative Working Group and instructed it to draft new Operational guidelines for RRIs, as well as a draft resolution on RRIs which inter alia incorporated the aforementioned list of Resolutions, Recommendations and Decisions to be repealed, and that both were endorsed by SC59;

+RECOGNIZING the need for keep long-lived decision on RRIs in a separate resolution that is updated only when needed (either by being re-placed by a new one, being updated or being part of a consolidation process), and that short-lived decisions related to RRIs will be better off in separate resolutions, that can be retired quickly.
+This to minimize the need for updating and consolidation processes;

+STATES that this resolution on RRIs is containing long-lived decisions on the basics operational guidelines for RRIs only.
+The resolution is valid until it is retired.
+Decisions that are specific for the time between two COPS (most often a triennium) are found in a separate short-lived resolution and are to be applied as well;

+INFORMS that the retirement of older resolutions and SC-decision about RRIs is addressed in resolution XIV:¤¤ and that all old resolutions and SC-decision with RRIs as the main focus have been retired;

 THE CONFERENCE OF THE CONTRACTING PARTIES